-If, say, a spaceship starts to fly past the Earth, the momentum wants it go in a straight line, but the gravity tries to pull in down to the surface.
-If the spaceship is going very fast, it will fly past anyway, and if it is going quite slowly, the gravity will win and it will crash into the Earth.
-But, often the momentum and the gravity will balance and the spaceship will go round and round in an orbit.
+If, say, a spaceship starts to fly past the Earth, the momentum wants it go in a straight line, but the gravitational pull of the Earth tries to pull it down to the surface.
+If the spaceship is going very fast, the momentum is enough for the ship to fly past anyway, but if it is going slowly, the momentum isn't enough and the gravity will win and it will crash into the Earth.

 You might want to have a look at this demonstration to see more clearly.

-A lot of orbits are circular, but some are stretched out to make elliptical orbits.
+A lot of orbits are almost circular, but some are stretched out to make elliptical orbits.